cantayus/WhoSpoke/README.md

 Imagine a video of a multilingual press conference where two leaders switch between French, German, and English.
 We want a timestamped transcript with named speakers.

+### Our Subjects

+For demonstration purposes, WhoSpoke can be initialized with reference portraits and short voice samples for each known speaker.
+In this example, we use two public political figures in a multilingual diplomatic summit scenario.

 <p align="center">
   <img src="assets/macron.jpg" alt="Emmanuel Macron" width="240"/>
   <img src="assets/scholz.jpg" alt="Olaf Scholz" width="240"/>